SA Health accreditation resources

 The National Model Clinical Governance Framework (PDF 1MB) outlines the requirements for clinical governance, which is a set of relationships and responsibilities established by a health service organisation between its state or territory department of health, governing body, executive workforce, patients, consumers and other stakeholders to ensure good clinical outcomes.

-guide for governing bodies (PDF 2MB) outlines the actions in the NSQHS Standards that require health service organisation leaders, especially members of the governing boards to act.
+The NSQHS Standards User guide for governing bodies outlines the actions in the NSQHS Standards that require health service organisation leaders, especially members of the governing boards to act.

 SA Health has prepared interactive accreditation resources to support staff who are preparing for an assessment.
 Each resource lists the relevant SA Health policies, resources and supporting actions that can be used by staff as evidence of meeting the criteria within each of the following eight standards: